HomeEmotional health and wellbeing support for young adults (16-25 years old)Emotional Health Support

 1325 is a project for girls and young women between the ages of 13 and 25.
 We work across both Calderdale and Kirklees and our aim is to work alongside girls and young women in our community to support and empower them to reach their full potential.
 1325 provides both emotional and practical support around a wide range of issues which is provided in a safe space.
 They offer 1:1 support in a variety of settings and group work to raise self esteem, confidence and resilience.
 Phone: 07841 199669.

-Safespace offers emotional support for people in distress during evenings and weekends.
+Safespace offers emotional support for people over 18 in distress during evenings and weekends.
 It’s open from 6pm on Wednesdays, Fridays, Saturdays and Sundays – with the latest available appointments at 10pm.

 Individuals who are struggling can have up to an hour with a worker to talk through what’s happening and agree next steps.
 After one-to-one support, individuals are able to stay for a while until they feel ready to go home.